saiiitkgp713/Binary-Search-Tree/README.md

 'delete' is used to delete a value from the Tree which uses the methods like 'makeempty' and 'copyright' to achieve it.
 'inorder' is a method which return a sorted list of all the values in the Tree in Ascending order.

+In general the operations like insert, delete, finding max value or min value etc., in BST have a time complexity of O(logn) which is far better when compared to the heaps.
+In heaps the insertion is Linear-O(n), deletion and sorting takes O(nlogn).
+But the Time complexity of BST, O(logn) can be possible only if the Tree is balanced(if the left and right subtrees of the root differ by maximum 1).
+There is a possibility that tree may is not balanced and is skewed to either right or left(means all the values are either to left of the root or to the right).
+To modify this one can Improve the existing BST algorithm and the modified version is generally reffered to as AVL Tree(self Balancing Tree).